In This Article

 When it comes to at-home color, McLean recommends keeping things simple, “At-home color can be great for touching up your professional color in between appointments,” he says.
 Try not to go more than one or two shades lighter or darker than your natural color—anything more, and you run the risk of splotchy, uneven color that can turn brassy, plus an expensive salon bill to correct the mistakes.

-When it comes to choosing a flattering boxed color, McLean says to keep your skintone in mind.
-“If you have paler skin, go for a color with warmer tones,” he suggests.
-“If you have olive to darker skintones, ashy or cooler tones will compliment you.”
-How are you supposed to know what colors which?
-McLean says most manufactures will include these key words in their marketing, so make sure to read the box carefully.
+When it comes to choosing a flattering boxed color, McLean says to keep your skin tone in mind.
+“If you have paler skin, go for color with warmer tones,” he suggests.
+“If you have olive to darker skin tones, ashy or cooler tones will compliment you.”
+How are you supposed to know what colors?
+McLean says most manufacturers will include these keywords in their marketing, so make sure to read the box carefully.

 Lightening your hair at home is risky because your color runs the risk of turning brassy.
 McLean says to follow two rules: first, your hair needs to be virgin hair—that is, it shouldn’t have any dye in it from a previous trip to the salon.
 Second, he recommends always choosing a color with the words “ash” or “cool” in the description.
 “You’re fighting red and orange undertones,” he says. “[If you do this], your results will be a more balanced color.”

 What’s the difference between a liquid dye and a mousse formula?
-McLean says mousse colors are more translucent, leading to an shimmery, iridescent effect after being applied.
-Liquid colors are typically more opaque or condensed, and may lead to a more pigmented final look.
+McLean says mousse colors are more translucent, leading to a shimmery, iridescent effect after being applied.
+Liquid colors are typically more opaque or condensed and may lead to a more pigmented final look.

 When it comes to glistening, all-over color, it’s all about how you apply the dye.
 Instead of combing through with your fingers, which can lead to splotchy, uneven color, McLean says to use an application brush like the ones a professional colorist would use.
 Here’s a little secret: you can score them for less than a dollar at most beauty stores!